ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/data-layout-basics.md

  bb8:   d65f03c0        ret
 ```

-You may have already spotted a few SIMD instruction used (especially `fmla v1.2s, v4.2s, v2.2s`).
-Which is better than nothing, but it looks like this code is not optimal in performance yet.
-You will see a solution in the next section.
+You may have spotted a few SIMD instructions (especially `fmla v1.2s, v4.2s, v2.2s`).
+This is better than no SIMD instructions, but it looks like the performance is not optimal.

+Continue to the next section to learn how to optimize the code.